 Nothing fills my cup more than just being with the people I love and experiencing life together.
 I feel pretty confident is saying I have some of THE BEST people, both family and good friends, by my side.
 I was married for 6 ½ years before my husband tragically passed away in a car accident.
 He passed away only 3 days before our first son was born, so I am certainly not a stranger to hardship or difficult journeys.
 But, I feel that pain is not wasted.
 God has given me a purpose to share my story to hopefully inspire others.
 God is writing my story in every way, and I can see his handiwork all over it, in even the tiniest details.

 I’ve been working as a counselor, mostly with children and families, for about 8 years now.
 The majority of my work experience has been in large state agencies which has given me such a broad experience working with a wide range of people with different ages and backgrounds.
+Many of them are parents, maybe like you, that are frustrated with a child’s behavior.
 Prior to that, I had the privilege of working with children and families as a case manager in the school system.
 Much of my experience with elementary through high school aged kiddos also comes from working at a Christian camp every summer throughout my high school and college years.
 I am passionate about this age range and love working with them and their families!

 PCIT is a form of therapy that is aimed at young children who are demonstrating behavioral issues.
 The cause of these behaviors could be the symptoms of a number of issues such as ADHD, trauma, or just having a strong-willed, defiant child.
 Either way, the parents are directly involved in the therapy process and are an active part of every session.
 My role is to act as a coach and guide as we walk through specific skills that foster strong connection and healthy attachment, but to also give the parents effective tools for managing this behavior.
 Because the parents are so involved, it becomes a powerful and effective way of seeing significant change for both kids and parents.
 I get positive feedback from families that complete PCIT all of the time; they say it has completely changed their entire family dynamic in such a meaningful way.
 Because this form of therapy does require parent involvement, including daily homework, it can feel intense at times, but when families are faithful and committed to the process, I find that the results are so worth the work.
 I have seen PCIT help so many families and this is what keeps my passion fueled!